 How to Avoid Fire Retardants in Children's Products and Sleepwear

-California has recently passed Assembly Bill AB-2998 which restricts the use of flame retardant chemicals on new juvenile products, upholstered furniture, mattresses and on the components used on these new products.
-But wait a minute - what in the world are fire retardant chemicals doing on children’s products, are they dangerous and where else can my baby come in contact with them?
+In 2018, California passed Assembly Bill AB-2998 which restricts the use of flame retardant chemicals on new juvenile products, upholstered furniture, mattresses and on the components used on these new products.
+But wait a minute - what in the world are fire retardant chemicals doing on children’s products?
+Are they dangerous?
+What are other ways my baby come in contact with them?

 Does that mean your kiddo’s pajamas are coated with them?
 Not necessarily and frankly, if you’re buying U.S brands - unlikely.
 Savvy manufacturers have complied with the law by keeping their sleepwear gowns tight fitting and marking them with the below yellow hang tag to alert the consumer that the gown is not fire resistant.
 Although, be advised that there are plenty of small manufacturers and sewing enthusiasts on Etsy and other marketplaces that sell sleepwear that is neither fire resistant or snug fitting.